umbraco/UmbracoDocs/14/umbraco-cms/fundamentals/code/debugging/logging.md

 * `umbraco/Logs/UmbracoTraceLog.DELLBOOK.20210809.json`

-## Video overview
+## Video Overview

 {% embed url="<https://youtu.be/PDqIRVygAQ4>" %}
-Watch this video to get an overview of how to view and manage logs and logfiles for your Umbraco CMS website.
+Watch this video to get an overview of how to view and manage logs and log files for your Umbraco CMS website.
 {% endembed %}

 ## Structured logging